RavidRo/TradingSystem/Use Cases.md

 1. <ins>Member</ins>: chooses to get personal purchase history.
 1. <ins>System</ins>: gets the purchase history from the database.
 1. <ins>System</ins>: shows the purchase history.

+**Tests**:

+-   <ins>_Happy Path_</ins>: Member chooses to see her personal purchase history and the system retrieves the data from the DB and shows it to her.
+-   <ins>_Sad Path_</ins>: Member chooses to see her personal purchase history by mistake (did not mean to) and the system retrieves the data from the DB and shows it to her.

 ## Owner and manager